Synerty/peek-plugin-diagram/peek_plugin_diagram/doc-admin/admin_tasks.rst

 #.
 Execute the following, replacing <ID> with the :code:`modeSetId` ::

-        -- Delete the existing grids for this coord set.
+        -- Delete the existing index data.
         DELETE FROM pl_diagram."LocationIndexCompilerQueue" WHERE "modelSetId" = <ID>;
         DELETE FROM pl_diagram."LocationIndexCompiled" WHERE "modelSetId" = <ID>;

-        -- Queue the display items for re-calculation INSERT INTO pl_diagram."LocationIndexCompilerQueue" ("modelSetId", "indexBucket")
+        -- Queue the chunks for compiling
+        INSERT INTO pl_diagram."LocationIndexCompilerQueue" ("modelSetId", "indexBucket")
         SELECT DISTINCT "modelSetId", "indexBucket"
         FROM pl_diagram."LocationIndex"